Young Serbian Artist Adventures

 2024

-video performance & performative reading
+video performance 6min

-Poem created within #CleanWaters Artistic Residency
+created within #CleanWaters Artistic Residency in

 Sulina, Danube Delta, Romania